KarlHerler/nombase/readme.md

 3. Run using the command `python server.py`

 ##Deploying to heroku
 I've set this project up to be deployable on heroku (ceder) as is so just go ahead.
-You should note that you need to add the free heroku postgres database (or the other postgres databses), using for instance `heroku addons:add shared-database`.
+You should note that you need to add the free heroku postgres database (or the other postgres databases), using for instance `heroku addons:add shared-database`.

 ##Todo
 - Tags support
 - Search support
 - Support for pictures of food.
 - Adding a new recipe should not force a page refresh.
+- Cleanup and in code documentation.

+##Contributing
+Really any help or anything at all you can or feel like doing is appreciated.
+If you find any bugs or anything that seems out of the ordinary, feel free to report an issue.